Sir Henry Wilson, 1st Baronet: 1913

-In October 1913 Wilson visited Constantinople, in the company of Charlie Hunter MP.
-He saw the lines of Charaldhza, and the battlefields of Lule Burgaz and Adrianople.
+In October 1913 Wilson visited Constantinople.
 Wilson was unimpressed by the Turkish Army and road and rail infrastructure, and felt that the introduction of constitutional government would be the final blow to the Ottoman Empire.
-These views, although correct in the long term, may have contributed to the underestimation of Turkey's defence strength at Gallipoli.
+These views may have contributed to the underestimation of Turkey's defence strength at Gallipoli.

 Roberts had been lobbying French to promote Wilson to major-general, a rank appropriate to his job as DMO, since the end of 1912.
 In April 1913, with a brigade command about to fall vacant, Wilson was assured by French that he was to be promoted to major-general later in the year, and that not having commanded a brigade would not prevent him commanding a division later.
-Even before leaving the field of the manoeuvres (26 September 1913), French told Wilson that he was not satisfied with Grierson's performance.
 Wilson believed that French wanted him to become chief of staff designate of the BEF after the 1913 manoeuvres, but that he was too junior.
-Instead Murray was appointed.
+Instead Archibald Murray was appointed.

 Wilson was promoted major general in November 1913.
 French confided that he intended to have his own term as CIGS extended by two years to 1918, and to be succeeded by Murray, at which point Wilson was to succeed Murray as sub-CIGS.
-After a 17 November 1913 meeting of BEF senior officers (French, Haig, Wilson, Paget, Grierson), Wilson privately recorded his concerns at French's lack of intellect and hoped there would not be a war just yet.
+After a 17 November 1913 meeting of BEF senior officers, Wilson privately recorded his concerns at French's lack of intellect and hoped there would not be a war just yet.